Five star toileting in China

 So iconic, in fact, that it's celebrated on China's 20 Yuan note:

-Also close to Guilin - around 60 miles away - are the Longsheng Rice Terraces.
+The Longsheng Rice Terraces are located around 60 miles from Guilin.
 Said to be the most beautiful rice terraces in all of China, they have been in use for hundreds of years and look particularly lovely when flooded - part of the rice growing process.

 The ladies toilet at the Ludi Scenic Area has a viewing platform but no view from the actual loo.
+As well as having sensational toilets, the Ludi Scenic Area is also/mostly known for Ludi Yan (a.k.a The Reed Flute Cave).
 Homepage image is by Alex Healing.